 About Active Minds

 Active Minds is the nation’s premier nonprofit organization supporting mental health awareness and education for young adults.
-Active Minds has a presence on over 700 colleges, universities, and high schools nationwide powered by our chapter network, Send Silence Packing® exhibit, and our Active Minds Speakers.
+Active Minds has a presence on over 700 colleges, universities, and high schools nationwide powered by our chapter network, Send Silence Packing® display, and our Active Minds Speakers.
 The organization is dedicated to supporting a new generation in ending the silence and changing the conversation about mental health for everyone.

 Angela Gillis | Active Minds